Justin Chenette: Early life and education

 Chenette was born in St. Albans, Vermont.
 He is the son of Jennifer Minthorn (née McIsaac) and Dr. Steven Mark Chenette.
 His father died in 2000 when Chenette was nine years old from complications of diabetes.
 Chenette's stepfather was a Saco City Councilor, Alan Minthorn.

 Chenette graduated high school from Thornton Academy in Saco, Maine.
 While in high school, Chenette was the station manager, executive producer, anchor, reporter, and host of Thornton Academy's TATV Channel 3, Saco's educational television station.
 TATV is one of the only student-run educational TV stations in the country.
 At the station, Chenette hosted a public affairs show he created, The Issue and produced three live election results shows.
+During his tenure as a TATV participant, he made special notice of the fact that he had medical procedures intervene with his normal male hormonal functions.
+Several of his peers recall instance of his declaration of castrate type behavior during high-school meetings of the televised program.
 His work was recognized by the Student Television Network by honoring Chenette as the 2009 Student Broadcast Journalist of the Year.

-Based on his media efforts in high school, Chenette was selected as a Gannett Journalism Scholar for two consecutive years in 2009 and 2010.
+Chenette was selected as a Gannett Journalism Scholar for two consecutive years in 2009 and 2010.
 After interning at WPFO FOX 23 in Portland, Maine in 2011, Chenette was offered a job created as the assistant morning producer of their news program, Good Day Maine.
-Chenette worked on developing new segments and booked various entertainment and informative guests for the show.
-He also updated FOX's website on the weekends as web producer.

 Chenette took courses through the early studies program at the University College at Saco and at the University of Southern Maine.
 He went to graduate a semester early from Lyndon State College with a bachelor's degree in broadcasting, Associate degree in TV news, and minors in political science and multimedia communications.

 In 2019, Chenette completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.